Import a CSV/Excel with addresses

 After geocoding your data you can create a map to visualize your data.
 It will be stored in your mapbuilder account.
 You can also export the geocoded data to the following formats at any time: CSV, XML, geoJSON, Shapefile.

-6. The Spotzi Geocoder is now analyzing your file.
+5. The Spotzi Geocoder is now analyzing your file.
 It tries to find as many locations as possible.
-The more information you provided in the previous steps the better it can handle your data.
+The more information you provide in the previous steps the better it can handle your data.
 The progress bar that has appeared on the interface tells you how far the analysis has advanced.
 When finished, click OPEN MAP.

 Ready-to-use Addresses Data in the Spotzi Datashop